The exclusion process involves evaluating whether the bidder has committed any offences that would lead them to be excluded from the bidding process.

 Innovation does not have to be ‘ground breaking’.
 Even minor service or process adjustments can bring cost and/or efficiency gains.

-Encourage collaboration within the teams, and let them know there will be some ideas will be more successful than others, but all ideas will be considered.
+Encourage collaboration within the teams.
+Let them know there will be some ideas that will be more successful than others, but all ideas will be considered.
 Publicise and reward innovative contributors appropriately.

 Publicise supplier innovation success stories.
 A brief email outlining real supplier initiated added-value and the mutual benefits will encourage others to do the same.